How to save money with IKEA Buy Back & other tips

 The Småland supervised play area is right by the entrance of stores so you can drop off your little one and crack on with your shop.
 It’s available for kids between the ages of three and 10 and the childcare ratio is usually one supervisor per eight children.

-* Smålands are available in main stores except Manchester, Leeds, Birmingham, and Croydon, which are expected to open in 2025.
+* Smålands are available in main stores except Manchester, Birmingham, and Croydon, which are expected to open this year.

 🛍️ Bring your own bags